vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 When `sweep` is executed, the function communicates with the ICDataServer to create a new entry in the database table; the identifier of the new entry is a new job ID that the RDMS itself creates.
-ICDataServer then communicates back to InstrumentControl with a job ID and a time submission; this job metadata is immediately stored in the `SweepJob` object created by the `sweep` function as a handle to the new job.
-The job is then queued with the provided job ID as it's identifier
+ICDataServer then communicates back to InstrumentControl with this particular job ID and the time of submission; this job metadata is immediately stored in the `SweepJob` object (created by the `sweep` function as a handle to the new job).
+The job is then queued with the provided job ID as it's identifier.

 The actual communication between the two packages is mediated by the popular [ZeroMQ](http://zeromq.org/) distributed messaging software; we utilize it's